shivannis/xandr-docs-public/xandr-docs/bidders/creative-api-services.md

 ---
 title: Creative API Services
-description: In this page, learn how bidders uses the Creative Service to register, and Creative Search Service to search creatives.
+description: In this page, learn how bidders uses Creative Service to register, and Creative Search Service to search creatives.
 ms.date: 11/20/2023

 ---